 Texas Bar Foundation Fellow

-Best Lawyers: Ones to Watch in America (2023 – 2025): Intellectual Property Law, Litigation – Intellectual Property, and Litigation – Labor and Employment
+Recognized in Best Lawyers: Ones to Watch® in America for Intellectual Property Law, Litigation – Intellectual Property, and Litigation – Labor and Employment (2023–2025)

 Representative Experience